robotika/osgar/subt/doc/virtual-howto.md

 ```commandline
 ./subt/docker/run.bash robotika
 ```
-which by default runs `./src/osgar/subt/docker/robotika/run_solution.bash` inside the container.
+which by default runs `/osgar-ws/run_solution.bash` which itself is soft link to `/osgar-ws/src/osgar/subt/docker/robotika/run_solution.bash` inside the container.
-To get a shell inside the docker instead, run
+To get a shell inside the container instead, run
 ```commandline
 ./subt/docker/run.bash robotika bash
 ```
 and you can call `run_solution.bash` when you are ready.

-A copy of `osgar` directory from the time of the build of the image is located at `/home/developer/subt_solution/osgar`.
+A copy of `osgar` directory from the time of the build of the image is located at `/osgar-ws/src/osgar/`.
 For local development it is advantageous to mount your `osgar` directory from the host over this directory in the container.

 ```commandline